-There is a need for surveillance cameras to film with clear images in a variety of environments.
+There is a need for security cameras to film with clear images in a variety of environments.
 Sony's image sensors meet this need by providing high-sensitivity performance suitable for night filming.

 Customers may use the "STARVIS" logo with Sony's approval in the following circumstances only.
 Before provision of the logo data, a logo usage agreement will be concluded with the customer.
 Please contact a sales office in your area for details.